henryiii/flake8-errmsg/README.md

 (`python -m flake8_errmsg <files>` when installed).

 ## FAQ

-Q: Why not look for `"".format()` too? <br/> A: Tools like pyupgrade should help move to fstrings, so these should be rare.
-But it would likely be easy to add.

 Q: Why Python 3.10+ only? <br/> A: This is a static checker and for developers.
 Developers and static checks should be on 3.10 already.
 And I was lazy and match